crista/exercises-in-programming-style/23-passive-aggressive/README.md

   arguments and refuses to continue when the arguments are unreasonable, throwing an exception

-- When calling out other functions, core program functions don't check for errors
+- When calling out other functions, program functions only check for exceptions if they are in a position to react meaningully

-- Exception handling occurs at higher levels of function call chains, wherever it is meaningul tp do so
+- Exception handling occurs at higher levels of function call chains, wherever it is meaningul to do so

 Possible names: